 Sidereal Moon Sign

 Your sidereal Moon sign governs emotional patterns, instinctive reactions, and what you need to feel secure.
-In Vedic astrology, the Moon sign (called the Rashi) often receives more weight than the Sun sign.
-It is considered the primary indicator of your psychological character.
+In Vedic astrology, the Moon sign, or Rashi, often receives more weight than the Sun sign because it describes your felt life: what soothes you, what unsettles you, and what you repeat when you are trying to feel safe.
 Learn more about how Moon placements work in our moon signs guide.

 Sidereal Rising Sign (Ascendant)

-Your sidereal ascendant shapes first impressions, physical appearance, and your overall approach to life.
+Your sidereal ascendant shapes first impressions, physical appearance, and your default approach to new situations.
 Because it shifts every two hours, it is the most time-sensitive placement in your chart.
+If the sidereal rising sign feels more accurate, it may describe what people notice before they know your inner story: your pace, guardedness, warmth, intensity, or need to scan the room first.
 Use our rising sign calculator to compare your tropical and sidereal ascendants side by side.

 The Remaining Planets